-(4) Subsection (3) applies regardless of whether the cause of action on which the proceeding is purportedly based arose before or after the day that subsection comes into force.
+(2) Subsection (1) applies whether the cause of action on which a proceeding is based arose before or after the day that subsection comes into force.

-(5) Any proceeding referred to in subsection (3) commenced before the day that subsection comes into force is deemed to have been dismissed, without costs, on that day.

-- (6) In this section, - "person" includes, but is not limited to, the Crown and its employees and agents, the Assembly and its members, employees, agents and officers, including the Commissioner and the employees of the office of the Commissioner. - 4 Subsection 8 (1) of the Act is amended by striking out "the Lieutenant Governor in Council" and substituting "the Board of Internal Economy". - 5 Subsection 56 (2) of the Act is amended by adding "the Deputy Commissioner or" before "an Assistant Commissioner". - 6 (1) Subsection 60 (1) of the Act is amended by adding the following clause: - (j.2) providing for transitional matters arising from the enactment of Schedule 19 to the Restoring Trust, Transparency and Accountability Act, 2018; - (2) Section 60 of the Act is amended by adding the following subsection:
+- (3) Any proceeding referred to in subsection (1) commenced before the day that subsection comes into force is deemed to have been dismissed, without costs, on that day. - 4 Subsection 8 (1) of the Act is amended by striking out "the Lieutenant Governor in Council" and substituting "the Board of Internal Economy". - 5 Subsection 56 (2) of the Act is amended by adding "the Deputy Commissioner or" before "an Assistant Commissioner". - 6 (1) Subsection 60 (1) of the Act is amended by adding the following clause: - (j.2) providing for transitional matters arising from the enactment of Schedule 19 to the Restoring Trust, Transparency and Accountability Act, 2018; - (2) Section 60 of the Act is amended by adding the following subsection: